CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/index.md

 </div>
 <br>

 As a summary, the Full-Phasor model is proven as a reliable although slower model.
 It is capable to solve with good accuracy the system for time step sizes that are outside the convergence range of the EMT model.
-The $$I_0$$ and $$I_1$$ Phasor models are able to reach convergence at bigger time steps with a decent accuracy, while the $$PQ_1$$ model is the fastest but with a good accuracy compared to the rest of the models for bigger time steps.
+The $$I_0$$ and $$I_1$$ Phasor models are able to reach convergence at bigger time steps with a decent accuracy (around $$10^3$$ $$\mu s$$), while the $$PQ_1$$ model is the fastest but with a good accuracy compared to the rest of the models for bigger time steps.
 Depending on the desired study, one may be more suitable than the other.

 The details can be consulted in: